PhD positions: Call for applications in 2016

 - GRE Physics test scores or equivalent for candidates who have obtained their Master's degree at a university outside of Europe.

 The Solar System School is committed to diversity.
 The MPS is an equal opportunity employer and places particular emphasis on providing career opportunities for women.
-Applications of handicapped persons are encouraged and will be favored in case of comparable qualifications.
+Applications of people with disabilities are encouraged and will be favored in case of comparable qualifications.

 To apply, please register then login at the Online application portal.
 For further information, please browse the answers to Frequently Asked Questions and direct any further inquiries to the IMPRS scientific coordinator, Dr. Sonja Schuh, at firstname.lastname@example.org.